AdrianHenry15/Plan-It-Organizer/README.md

 # Questions

-If you have any questions about the repo, open an issue or contact me on GitHub at adrianhenry15 or contact my email address at adrianhenry2115@gmail.com
+If you have any questions about the repo, open an issue or contact me on GitHub at adrianhenry15 or contact my our email addresses address at adrianhenry2115@gmail.com,